tigressbailey/tigressbailey.github.io/_posts/2018-12-29-legit-scripts-for-the-servers.markdown

 If the console reports `permission denied (publickey)`, please do following:

 1. Open the ssh config
 ```
 vim /etc/ssh/sshd_config
 ```
 2. Modify below config
 ```
 UsePAM yes
 IgnoreUserKnownHosts no
 PasswordAuthentication no
 ```
 to
 ```
 UsePAM no
 IgnoreUserKnownHosts no
 PasswordAuthentication yes
 ```
 and save the change
 3. restart ssh service
 ```
 service ssh restart
 ```
 Problem resolved!

-Let's ssh again and you can login to the server now.
+Let's ssh again and login to the server now.
 But watch out, login server via the pwd is dangerous.
 Let introduce a much safer way below.

 ### ssh server only with private key